-Of course, one should also note that these numbers are from just the day before as well as the day of the vote, which obviously makes them incomplete.
-But in midterm elections like these, which are usually less popular and thus more predictable, the probability that early returns are indicators of a normal distribution is usually higher than not.
+Of course, one should also note that these numbers are from just the day before as well as the day of the vote, which makes them slightly incomplete for ballots that take a few more days to get in.
+But in midterm elections like these, which are usually less popular and thus more predictable, early returns are indicators of a normal distribution more often than not.
 In other words, after counting the total overall, the 76% rate of Whites who voted in this last election is probably off by only a few percentage points in one direction or the other.

-The implications are that the current inequality between voting in Los Angeles and California overall is more than just a disparity, but something of a public safety threat for non-white populations; if recent trends in U.S. politics show us anything, it’s that very few groups feel adequately represented by the country’s current institutional makeup.
-Just as relevant: although the state and its officials certainly like to claim they welcome immigration and the diversity of the land, when it comes to the distribution of power between its various groups, California’s white population is as much in control of the state as whites are in places like Tennessee or Arkansas, both states that overwhelmingly voted for the current administration.
+The implications are that the current disparities throughout California between white voter rates and those of people of color when considering the larger voter eligibility pool of the latter is not just unfortunate, but something of a public safety concern.
+If recent trends in U.S. politics show us anything, it’s that very few groups feel adequately represented by the country’s current institutional makeup.
+Just as relevant: although many California officials certainly like to claim they welcome immigration and the diversity of the land, when it comes to the distribution of power between its various groups, California’s white population is as much in control of the state as whites are in places like Tennessee or Arkansas, where residents voted overwhelmingly for the current administration.